 There are several types of bed bug traps on the market, but we recommend the ClimbUp Interceptor, which is designed to catch any bed bugs trying to climb up or down your bed.

 These plastic dish-like devices have two walls that are rough on the outside and smooth on the inside, so that bed bugs can climb in but not out.
 When placed beneath the legs of your bed, they act like a moat to trap and capture bed bugs.

 If you can’t find bed bug interceptors near you, homemade tape traps are another option.
 Have the sticky side of the tape facing up and lay the pieces around your mattress or bed frame before you go to sleep.
 In the morning, check the traps to see if anything was caught.

-Because bed bugs are so small and good at hiding, it’s difficult to spot them relying on your eyes alone.
-Even if you manage to find some,there might be more bed bugs hiding in other locations that you’re not aware of.
+Bed bugs are notoriously good at hiding, and it’s difficult to find their hiding spots by relying on your eyes alone.
+Even if you manage to find some, there might be more hiding in other places you’re not aware of.

 Luckily, dogs can be specially trained to help detect bed bugs by sniffing out their scent.

 Scent detection canines can find bed bugs and viable eggs with a much higher accuracy rate compared to a traditional visual inspection performed by a human.
 According to this 2008 study at the University of Florida, trained dogs were 98% accurate in locating live bedbugs.